 Artistry in gymnastics is the quality of the gymnast’s movement and expressiveness during her routine.
 All gymnasts are expected to demonstrate artistry during both their beam and floor routines.
 Gymnasts who have very artistic routines stand out for their performance quality, particularly during the dance sections of their routines.

-The first category of artistry is to evaluate the originality of the routine.
-The exact wording from the Code of Points states, “Originality/Creativity of Choreography in Elements and Connections”.
 In this category, the judges look for something different, unusual, or cool in the routine.
 It could be a skill performed with a different flair, an unusual pose or piece of choreography, or a dance sequence designed for the gymnast.
+They also evaluate whether the same movements are used repetitively in the routine, or if the routine shows original poses and movements throughout.

 When I see something that makes me say, “wow!”, I write a little star on my paper to make a note of it.
 I love to see little unique pieces of choreography that are specific to the gymnast.
 It doesn’t have to be a big thing!
 If you’ve got a flexible gymnast, use a pose to show off that flexibility.
 If you know a gymnast who loves to dance, use one of her favorite moves.
 On floor, a fun and different acro skill can be used to fulfill this category, like an aerial walkover, side somi, or full twisting back handspring.